-“He was more politically nerdy than I was, I was more tech nerdy,” Zimbler told Mashable last year.
+“He was more politically nerdy than I was, I was more tech nerdy,” Zimbler told Mashable in 2014.
 “But he was unrepentantly nerdy and proud of learning, and he made being bookish cool—or cool for being uncool.
 I really dug that.
 Now, I’m still working with computers and in the past few years, my political awareness has really heightened.
 So, yeah, I’m totally the older version of how Ferguson would have turned out.”

 Hart, meanwhile, saw key differences between herself and the character she played.
 "I'm not as wild as Clarissa," Hart told The New York Times in 1991.
 "We dress similarly, but Clarissa is into manipulating her parents.
 I don't.
 I just talk mine into things."
 Two years later, she told The Orlando Sentinel, "I think I'm different from Clarissa in a lot of ways.
 For one thing, when Clarissa meets new people, she always starts out with a bad impression.
 I think Clarissa's attitude is: 'Expect the worst and you'll never be disappointed.'
 I'm not like that."
 Still, there is some of Hart in Clarissa: She told Kriegman after an audition that They Might Be Giants was her favorite band, and soon, it was also Clarissa's favorite band; Hart said "obeykaybee," and eventually, Clarissa said it too; and when the writers found out that Hart played the flute, they made one episode about an upcoming flute recital.
-You can see Melissa explain the differences and similarities between her and her character in this behind-the-scenes video from 1993:

 21. THE SHOW FEATURED A NUMBER OF NOTABLE GUEST STARS.